Engineering Quality Solutions

 Next in the series is “Prompt Engineering”.
 This article will enlighten you with all the knowledge needed to understand prompt engineering and prompts.

-To complete a task, one can communicate with LLMs through prompts.
-A prompt is an input from the user that the model is supposed to react to.
+To complete a task, one can communicate with large language models (LLMs) through prompts.
+A prompt is input from the user that the model is supposed to react to.
 Prompts can be questions, instructions, or any other kind of input, depending on how the model is supposed to be used.
 The engineering involved in constructing appropriate prompts to communicate with the LLMs is Prompt Engineering.

 It involves creating intuitive, sometimes simple, and sometimes complex prompts to get the desired result from the LLMs.
 In the case of Chat-GPT, a prompt may be any instruction to generate content.
 If you are working on Stable Diffusion, a text prompt will be used to generate an image.